mvcisback/SSLVC/report/report.md

 \end{gathered}
 \end{subequations}$$

-Where $L$ is half the impulse response desired length.
+, where $L$ is half the impulse response desired length.
 This number is usually about 128 samples, but it can differ based on the recording room, e.g. such the early reflection sample index and $C_{xy}$ represents the cross-correlation between $x$ and $y$.
 In this project we used MIT HRTF database for reconstructing spatial audio [4].

-In order to avoid clicking sounds when reconstructing 3D audio and also for simplicity, we did the reconstruction in frequency domain.
+To avoid clicking sounds when reconstructing 3D audio and with the added benefit of simplicity, we reconstruct the signal in frequency domain.
 In short, one must first find the short time Fourier transform of the signal and then multiplied that by the desired zero-padded HRTF and take inverse STFT to recover the time domain signal back, as shown in figure 1.